ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_setup_instance.md

 ## Scenarios

 Precondition: Setup
-Main success scenario: User successfully sets up elektrad on the instance and connects it to elektra-web.
+Main success scenario: User successfully sets up elektrad on the instance (by
+	installing the dependencies and starting elektrad) and connects it to elektra-web (clusterd) by specifying the host and an API key in a config file.
-Alternative scenario: Authentication issues when connecting the services, e.g. wrong api key.
+Alternative scenario: Authentication issues when connecting the services,
+	e.g. wrong API key.
-Error scenario: Technical problems while setting up elektrad.
-The user is informed about the issue.
+Error scenario: The instance is already connected to elektra-web or other technical problems, the user is informed about the issue.
 Postcondition: User can now access the instance via the client.
 Non-functional Constraints:
 	- Security mechanism